Settle that Soil Mark as Favorite (1 Favorite)

-In this lab, students will learn about what properties constitute soil and how it is different than “dirt.”
-Students will also be able to distinguish the difference between sand, silt, and clay.
+In this lab, students will learn about the properties of soil and how it is different than “dirt.”
+Students will also be able to distinguish between sand, silt, and clay.

 This lab will help prepare your students to meet the performance expectations in the following standards: